Neurodiverse Couples Therapy

 Are You Struggling To See Eye-To-Eye In Your Relationship?

 Do you or your partner have Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum (ASD) or another form of neurodivergence that impacts your daily life and relationship?
 Are communication setbacks or challenges in emotional reciprocity causing you to feel disconnected from your partner?

 If you’re neurodivergent, you may have difficulty identifying and expressing your emotions.
 It’s possible that you’re regularly preoccupied, anxious, or incapable of remaining present with others.
 Or perhaps you’re prone to rigid thinking patterns that make it hard for you to understand your partner’s perspectives.

-If you have trouble reading and interpreting the emotions of others, your partner may complain that you don’t understand or validate their needs.
+Because you have trouble reading and interpreting the emotions of others, your partner may complain that you don’t understand or validate their needs.
 Maybe it’s difficult for you to comprehend the experience they’re having within the relationship.
 Alternatively, you may struggle to set boundaries or advocate for yourself in a way that your partner can effectively respond to.

 Neurotypical Partners Can Feel Alienated By Neurodivergent Behaviors

-However, finding harmony with your partner is possible.
+But finding harmony with your partner is possible.
 By working with a clinician who specializes in counseling neurodiverse couples, therapy can help your relationship thrive.

 Neurodiverse Partnerships Have To Contend With Unique Obstacles

 With continued research and awareness, we are finding that neurodivergence is increasingly common—especially in adults whose condition may have been overlooked in childhood.
 This means that more and more individuals and couples are faced with obstacles that come with being neurodiverse in a neurotypical world.